 Who won the 1960 French Grand Prix?

 The 1960 French Grand Prix was won by Jack Brabham driving for Cooper-Climax, starting from pole position.
-Jack Brabham finished second, 1:57:24.900 behind, with Olivier Gendebien completing the podium.
-It was an attrition-heavy race with 28 retirements, many due to mechanical issues.
+Olivier Gendebien finished second, +48.300 behind, with Bruce McLaren completing the podium.
+It was an attrition-heavy race with 14 retirements, many due to mechanical issues.
 This was Round 6 of the 1960 Formula 1 World Championship, held at the Reims-Gueux in Reims, France.
 Ian Burgess was the biggest mover of the race, gaining 12 positions from P22 to finish P10.

 F1Archive Pro